Table of Contents_

 Lithium-ion batteries are not just popular with scooters but can be found in laptops, electric bikes, mobile phones, and just about every other kind of modern gadget.

 There are a number of different kinds of scooter batteries, and some of the more popular options are described below.
-You may also be wondering about what variety of wattages exist for e-scooters.
+You may also be wondering about what variety of wattages exists for e-scooters.

 This is the primary type of battery that can be found in most modern electric scooters.
 Lithium-ion batteries are not just popular with scooters but can be found in laptops, electric bikes, mobile phones, and just about every other kind of modern gadget.
 They have become so popular because they are extremely light when compared to other battery types.
 Additionally, lithium battery packs can store more hours of electricity when compared to other types.
 The downside with lithium batteries is that they can degrade rather quickly and are extremely sensitive to high temperatures.
 But hooked up to the right type of e-scooter motor, you get high overall performance.